-The simplest dies that are used for extrusion are annular heads which are operated to produce hoses, pipes and blown films.
-Since such heads are in use the general construction has not been modified verv much.
-At their end they consist of a round mandrel and a round die.
+The simplest dies that are used in Extrusion are annular heads which are used to produce tubes, pipes, blown films and extrusion blow moulded products.
+Since such heads are in use the general construction has not been modified very much.
+They consist at their end of a round mandrel and a round die.
 In the past especially the design of the runner systems have been analysed and intensively optimised.
-The main goal has always been to distribute the melt from the entrance into the head to the exit in such a manner that exactly the same local melt stream emerges out of the head at every location over the circumference of the die.
-The geometry of the distribution channels have been optimised or have been exchanged for specific applications by spiral melt distributors.
+The main goal is always to distribute the melt from the entrance into the head to the exit in such a manor that exactly the same local melt stream emerges out of the head at every location over the circumference of the die.
+The spiders or the mandrels have been optimised by the time or have been in the meantime exchanged for specific applications by spiral melt distributors.

-C ince the early days nearly nothing has Ochanged concerning the method of mounting the die to the head and to centre it before the process is started.
-So it is not surprising that the technical solution which is still in use worldwide seems to be a little bit old-fashioned.
-Centring screws are positioned around the circumference of the head as long as the operator has free access to it.
-Heads for extrusion blow moulding often use special shifting systems especially when the access to the entire head is not possible.
-In addition to that these systems have to be operated manually when adjusting screws are used.
+Since the early days nearly nothing has changed in regard of the method to mount the die to the head and to centre it before the process is started.
+So it is not surprising that the technical solution seems to be a little bit old fashioned which is still used world wide.
+Centring screws positioned around the circumference of the head as long as the operator has free access to it.
+Heads for extrusion blow moulding often use special shifting systems especially when the access to the complete head is not possible.
+Also these systems have to be manually operated while using adjusting screws.
 This is not at all a convincing solution to meet the given technical requirements.